His response: “I wish I was back at school. This situation sucks. I just want things to be normal again.”

 At home, we’ll need to establish similar rules.
 We’re going to find a new normal, but it’ll be different than before.
 For some of us life may not look too different, but for those in big metropolitan areas, change will be noticeable.
 Regardless, we’ll survive these times and we’ll figure out how to turn lemons into lemonade.

-Let’s embrace today’s world.
+Let’s embrace today’s world, despite the pandemic.
 Strive for ways to demonstrate love for yourself, your loved ones and the people in your life.
 Make thoughtful decisions for your business and employees.
 Look for the silver lining in this era of upheaval.
 And, most importantly, spend time on your knees praying for those you love because when we’re spending our time looking after the needs of others, our problems start to fade away.
 Love … it’s what binds us all together.

 Enjoy this shortened version of Concrete Decor, as we too are affected by the world around us.